lockss/lockss-rtd-manual/docs/installing/running.rst

          and :program:`install-lockss` will fail.
 Check for file permission mismatches between the user running :program:`install-lockss` and the :file:`lockss-installer/config` directory, then try again.

+.. index:: install-lockss; K3s testing, K3s; testing

 --------------------
 Testing the K3s Node
 --------------------

-During this phase, :program:`install-lockss` runs a series of tests to verify that the K3s node is operational and its networking and DNS infrastructure is working.
+During this phase, :term:`install-lockss` runs a series of tests to verify that the :term:`K3s` node is operational and its networking and DNS infrastructure is working.
 This phase begins with the heading:

 .. code-block::